stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 var atan2(var, var);
 ```

-In this case, the return types are a function of both input types.
+In this case, the return type is a function of both input types.
-@ref stan::return_type_t is actually written to take any number of input types and
+@ref stan::return_type_t is written to take any number of input types and
 compute from them a single scalar return type.
-The return type is the simplest
+The return type is the least upper bound of
-type that can be constructed from all of the input types.
+the input types that can be constructed from all of the input types.
 For reverse mode
 autodiff, this means that if the scalar type of any input argument is a
 @ref stan::math::var , then the return type is a var.